Nightlife in Mexico: How Travelers Can Stay Safer

 • Avoid walking alone and stick to well-lit areas

-• Ask locals or at your accommodation about safe places to go at night and where to avoid
+• Ask locals or at your accommodation about safe places to go to at night and where to avoid

-• Pickpockets are active in tourist-heavy destinations around Mexico, day and night, despite the beefed up police presence in these locations.
+• Pickpockets are active in tourist-heavy destinations around Mexico, day and night, despite the beefed-up police presence in these locations.
 Only take out with you what you need, keep your valuables secured and be aware of your surroundings

 • Snatch and grabs can occur so never leave your bag or wallet unattended, over the back of a chair while dining or just sitting on the table